pmlave/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 Working with regular expressions, specifically in Ruby.
 ---
 0. Simple match for \"Holberton\"

----
-All of the following use the same matching and printing methods as #0.
-All match a specified pattern given in the project.
+**All of the following use the same matching and printing methods as #0.
+All match a specified pattern given in the project.**
----

 1. Regex pattern: hbttt{0,3}n
 2. Regex pattern: hb?tn
 3. Regex pattern: hbt+n